-The cell of organisms are made up of organic as well as inorganic elements and water.
-All the chemicals or molecules which is essential for maintenance for the all vital or physiological action of the body are called biomolecules.
+The cell of organisms is made up of various organic as well as inorganic elements and water.
+All the chemicals or molecules essential for the maintenance of all vital or physiological actions of the body are termed biomolecules.

-Some important inorganic constituents also found in livings as such: Sodium, potassium, calcium, magnesium, and other compounds like NaCl, CaCO3, etc. These elements help in several functions like major cations (Na, K) and anions(Cl) in most physiological processes as well as Involved in energy transfer reactions(P in ATP).
+- Some important inorganic constituents are also found in livings as such: Sodium, potassium, calcium, magnesium, and other compounds like NaCl, CaCO3, etc. These elements help in several functions like major cations (Na, K) and anions(Cl) in most physiological processes as well as involved in energy transfer reactions(P in ATP).

-Only three types of macromolecules, i.e., proteins, nucleic acids, and polysaccharides are found in living systems.
+- The biomolecules include macromolecules, i.e., proteins, nucleic acids, lipids, and polysaccharides in living systems.

 |Component||% of the total cellular mass in an organism|